 - one or 2 Orange PI single board computer for signal processing and web server

-- a PC controlling the whole with “Remote SDR” running on a web browser like Chrome or Edge.
+- from a PC, or even a smartphone, controlling everything with “Remote SDR” running on a web browser like Chrome or Edge.

 COMPACT CONFIGURATION WITH AN ADALM-PLUTO – OPI One plus – ETHERNET